Selling on Amazon.

 How it works.

-Because there is no direct ShineOn integration with Amazon, the best way to sell there is to use our Shopify app, and then a third party Shopify app by CedCommerce.
+Because there is no direct ShineOn integration with Amazon, a great way to sell there is to use our Shopify app, and then a third party Shopify app by CedCommerce.

 This combination allows you to create ShineOn products which can then be posted to Amazon, orders for these products will then sync and be fulfilled automatically.